 - environment – Here we configure environment variables to configure Zulip.
 Most of the environment variables are picked from the

-service with its default port 11211.
+.envfile which we explained earlier.
+The database host is set to thedatabasecontainer service and the port to default PostgreSQL port 5432.
+TheLOADBALANCER_IPSvariable is set to the docker network subnet.
+This is required to make Zulip work from behind a reverse proxy server.
+TheMEMCACHED_LOCATIONis set to thememcachedservice with its default port 11211.
 Similarly, we have set the RabbitMQ and Redis hosts to point to their respective container services. - volumes – Here we set a named volume and set it to the

-directory in read-write mode. - ulimits – Here we set the soft and hard limits for the resource usage of the user for the container.
+/datadirectory in read-write mode. - ulimits – Here we set the soft and hard limits for the resource usage of the user for the container.

 - networks – Same as before, we set a unique IP address for the Zulip container.